 The second detective Brian Epkeen is played by Orlando Bloom.
-A surprising rendition by Orlando who normally got well mannered and clean-shaven roles in previous movies.
-However Epkeen has a rugged image.
-He looks rather crumpled with a not so fresh and unshaven appearance.
+A surprising rendition by Orlando who normally got well-mannered and clean-shaven roles in previous movies.
+However, Epkeen has a rugged image.
+He looks rather crumpled with a not-so-fresh and unshaven appearance.
 A womanizer who’s always late for work and an emotional wreck with a failed marriage and a son he doesn’t seem to care for.
 His son hates him like the plague.
-As a result he has a alcohol problem and he takes every opportunity to seduce a woman who crosses his path.
+As a result, he has an alcohol problem and he takes every opportunity to seduce a woman who crosses his path.
 A petulant and pedantic nuisance who does everything in his own way.
 And yet Ali believes in him and thinks he’s a decent detective.

-Ultimately “Zulu” is no more than a brutal police film with drugs, gangsters, corruption and again a pharmaceutical company involved.
-It’s something less casual then “Starsky and Hutch“, but the unfolding of the story follows a well known pattern.
+Ultimately “Zulu” is no more than a brutal police film with drugs, gangsters, corruption, and again a pharmaceutical company involved.
+It’s something less casual than “Starsky and Hutch“, but the unfolding of the story follows a well-known pattern.
 Whether or not there have been experiments to decimate the black population, I don’t know, but it sounded pretty far-fetched in my ears.
 If it’s authentic, then the regime was sicker than we can imagine.

 South Africa is dark and gloomy in this film.
 Full of poverty and hopelessness, hatred and resentment.
 So many things which can never be forgiven.
 Despite the sometimes beautiful images of the coast and the wealthier neighborhoods, the overall picture remains a depressing one.
 The explicit action ensures that it exceeds the average detective movie.
 And at times it’s intensely exciting.
 The furious pace of the movie makes it a thrilling experience from start to finish.